FutureLithics/FutureLithics/README.md

-# Express-React Scaffold
+# Future Lithics Main Site

-node v-12.18.4
+node v-16.20.2

-### This is a basic Node-React Application Scaffold for streamlining project setup.
+### This project is built on the React-Express Scaffold I put together

 #### Env setup